Alessandro1103/obsidian/Vault1/Zettelkasten/Intelligent Agents.md

 ---
 # Intelligent Agents

 An **Agent** is something that perceive the environment through sensor and act through actuators (humans, animals...).
-The agent does what it does tring maximize a performance measure.
+The agent does what it does trying to maximize a performance measure.
+This is not always possible, due to mechanism or algorithm loss.
+There are 2 kind of agents:
+- Omniscient agent:
+- Rational agent:

 ---
 # References